Recursive Zonal Equal Area Sphere Partitioning Toolbox

 What is the input?
 What is the output?

-The help for each function briefly describes the input and the output, as per the example for partsphere, above.
+The help for each function briefly describes the input and the output, as per the example for eq_point_set above.

 Which file to begin with?